orange-cloudavenue/terraform-provider-cloudavenue/README.md

   user     = "my-user"
   password = "my-password"
   url      = "https://vcd.example.com"
+  # Optional: override the Cloud Avenue API endpoint
   core_api = "https://core-api.example.com"
 }

-`url` remains the VMware/VCD endpoint. `core_api` is the supported override for the Cerberus API endpoint, including when your Cloud Avenue access requires an internal URL, and can also be provided with `CLOUDAVENUE_CORE_API`.
-These settings target different backends and must not be confused.
 ```

+`core_api` overrides the Cloud Avenue API endpoint URL used for authentication and backend calls.
+Use this when the API must be reached through a private or internal network.
+Can also be set with the `CLOUDAVENUE_CORE_API` environment variable.

 For more information, please refer to the [Cloud Avenue Provider documentation](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs).